 - Also comes with access to a voice assistant, allowing you totally hands free control over the headphones

-- These headphones can only be charged via a micro USB, rather than the standard USB-C port
+- This model can only be charged via a micro USB, rather than the standard USB-C port

 Their closed, over-ear design helps to block out and cancel any background noise pollution, whilst the soft, velour earpads and padded, adjustable headband provide amazing comfort regardless of how long you’re wearing them for.

-These headphones also feature an innovative bass reflex system, which ensures that even ultra-low bass sounds are defined and produced with crystal clear clarity.
+This model also features an innovative bass reflex system, which ensures that even ultra-low bass sounds are defined and produced with crystal clear clarity.
 This genius system also means that any high-frequency sounds are also translated into a clear and concise sound.